dcaribou/transfermarkt-datasets/transfermarkt_datasets/datapackage_description.md

 > **Idea:** Chekout the mate [data.world project Football Data from Transfermarkt](https://data.world/dcereijo/player-scores-demo) for examples of how to use the resources in this dataset to create different types of analysis.

 ### How did we build it?
 The source code that maintains this dataset, as well as the data pipeline, [is available in Github](https://github.com/dcaribou/transfermarkt-datasets).
-On a high level, the project uses [transfermarkt-scraper](https://github.com/dcaribou/transfermarkt-scraper) to pull the data from [Transfermark website](https://www.transfermarkt.co.uk/) and a set of Python scripts to curate it and publish it here.
+On a high level, the project uses [transfermarkt-scraper](https://github.com/dcaribou/transfermarkt-scraper) to pull the data from [Transfermark website](https://www.transfermarkt.co.uk/) and a set of Python scripts and SQL to curate it and publish it here.

 > **Idea:** Watch the [`transfermarkt-datasets` Github repository](https://github.com/dcaribou/transfermarkt-datasets) for updates on improvements and bugfixes on this dataset